-Bioenergy from wood has been used for about a halfmillion years [5], initially for cooking and heating.
-Today, wood energy supplies about 9 % of the worldwide demand for energy and is the single largest renewable energy source, equal to all other renewable sources combined.
-In addition, about 30 % of the world's population depends on wood for their primary source of energy.
-In the USA, wood was the sole source of human-harnessed energy until 1850 and remained the main source until coal became the primary source in the late nineteenth century [6].
-Wood has been an important source of energy and will continue to be for the foreseeable future.
-Large quantities of forest residues, including tops, limbs, cull sections, and non-merchantable round wood are potentially available for use in the production of energy, fuels, biochar, and other bioproducts, offsetting the use of fossil fuels and reducing greenhouse gas emissions [7].
-Currently, there are approximately 303 million hectares of forestland in the USA which could yield approximately 290-335 million Mg of forest residues for bioenergy production [8].
+Bioenergy from wood has been used for about a half-million years [5], initially for cooking and heating.
+Today, wood energy supplies about 9% of the worldwide demand for energy and is the single largest renewable energy source, equal to all other renewable sources combined.
+In addition, about 30% of the world's population depends on wood for their primary source of energy.
+In the United States, wood was the sole source of human-harnessed energy until 1850, and remained the main source until coal became the primary source in the late 19th century [6].
+Wood has been an important source of energy, and will continue to be for the foreseeable future.
+Large quantities of forest residues, including tops, limbs, cull sections, and non-merchantable round wood are potentially available for use in the production of energy, fuels, biochar and other bioproducts, offsetting the use of fossil fuels and reducing greenhouse gas emissions [7].
+Currently, there are approximately 303 million hectares of forestland in the US which could yield approximately 320 million dry tons of forest residues for bioenergy production [8].

 However, increasing harvest intensity to include biomass for bioenergy or other uses risks altering energy and nutrient cycles, soil quality, and other associated ecosystem services and attributes.
-The USDA FS has been studying the impacts of intensive forest harvesting on long-term sustainability for years on various experimental forests and other research installations [9].
+The USDA Forest Service and partners have been studying the impacts of intensive forest harvesting on long-term sustainability for years on various experimental forests and other research installations [9].
 Researchers and managers work closely together to understand how various woody biomass products, such as biochar, can be incorporated into management strategies and practices to maintain and improve forest productivity and health.
-Finally, as the leader for forest biomass and bioenergy research, the USDA FS has worked through the multiple USDA Biomass Research Centers to provide practical science to develop best management practices to improve stand productivity and health.
+Finally, as the leader for forest biomass and bioenergy research, the USDA Forest Service provides practical science to develop best management practices to improve stand productivity and health.
 This manuscript will provide an overview of the issues surrounding site productivity, incorporation of multi-use products like biochar into forest management practices, and the broader efforts of maintaining and enhancing forest health and productivity.